Last week for youth groups to apply to come to Disrupt NY

 The program is part of Include, TechCrunch’s diversity and inclusion program aimed at facilitating opportunities for underrepresented groups in tech to gain better access to the startup scene.
 For the past several Disrupts, TC has worked informally and formally with BUILD.org, Network for Teaching Entrepreneurship (NFTE), the Academy for Software Engineering, NYC Foundation for Computer Science Education, the Young Women’s Leadership Schools of the Bronx & Astoria, Red Hook Initiative, Mission Bit, the Urban Assembly Maker Academy and The Girls Network to bring small groups of students on-site.

-Y-Combinator CEO, Sam Altman, with students from Network for Teaching Entrepreneurship (NFTE) at Disrupt SF 2015
+Y Combinator CEO Sam Altman with students from Network for Teaching Entrepreneurship (NFTE) at Disrupt SF 2015

 As part of the program, youth will have an opportunity to tour the Startup Alley with a member of TechCrunch’s editorial staff, listen to discussions taking place on the main stage and have a one-on-one Q&A session with a speaker.